 I am certain that I will never be accused of failing to make an honest comment when needed.
 As an example, some years ago a friend owned an Uzi carbine and thought it was the best thing in the world for home defense.
 I disagreed completely.
 The trigger action was too heavy to allow good hits, and it was difficult to get hits with on the combat range.

 The real thing—short barrel, full-auto Uzi—is another matter.
 So is the Thompson SMG.
 They served a real purpose in house-to-house fighting.
-The semi-auto versions with 16-inch barrels are quite inferior to the shotgun for home defense and particularly to the AR-15 carbine.
-The purpose-designed 9mm carbines such as the Beretta Storm and even the High Point carbine are better choices.
+The semi-auto versions with 16-inch barrels are quite inferior to the shotgun for home defense and particularly to the AR-15 carbine or AR-15 Pistols.

 The Kel-Tec Sub 2000 dispenses with all of the problems of the semi-automatic SMG and is a neat trick compared to the best of the competing 9mm carbines.
 The SUB 2000 isn’t heavy, it has a usable trigger— perhaps I should put more emphasis on it isn’t heavy—it is a feathery-light firearm that handles quickly.

 You have to aim it carefully.
 You cannot use the figure eight tactic or the “shoot through” that were developed for fully automatic shoulder fired firearms.
 But it handles quickly and has a much higher hit probability than a handgun.
 On a purely personal defense basis, the 9mm carbine is more effective than any handgun based on handling and accuracy potential.
 But there is more to the equation.